 As of October 15, 2020, the counting portion of the 2020 Census is complete.
 However, our work is not done.
 Because this census was shaped by a number of unforeseen events, a global pandemic, undue political influence, and horrible natural disasters that interrupted and delayed Census Bureau operations — we must ensure the quality of census results and that every person is counted.

 Partisan politicians launched a systematic assault on the fairness and accuracy of the 2020 Census.

 First, the administration tried to dramatically underfund this crucial initiative.

-First, the administration dramatically underfunded this crucial initiative.
-Then, they tried to put a professor working to defend North Carolina’s racial gerrymandering in charge of the count.
-Now, they’ve announced plans to add an unnecessary, and potentially intimidating question on citizenship status to the Census form.
+Second, they tried to add an unnecessary, and potentially intimidating question on citizenship status to the 2020 Census form.

-People of color, particularly Black, Latino. and Native American communities in both urban and rural areas, are at an especially high risk of being undercounted by the Census — which translates to unequal representation along racial lines.
+People of color, particularly Black, Latino and Native American communities in both urban and rural areas, are at an especially high risk of being missed by the census — which translates to unequal representation along racial lines.

 Everyone wants their voice to be heard and to know that their vote counts in selecting the people and policies that will determine the future of our families and communities.
 That’s why Common Cause members are stepping up and speaking out to demand a fair and accurate Census — to ensure that we can all have an equal say.

 Due to the COVID-19 pandemic and counting operations extending into October, the Census Bureau is not able to meet statutory deadlines to deliver apportionment and redistricting data counts.
 Common Cause is fully supportive of the Census Bureau taking the time it needs to ensure the quality of census results and that every American the census.

 Check these important resources that take a deeper dive into the what happened in the 2020 Census.